 for every $i \neq 0$, and this finishes the proof. \end{proof}

-\begin{cosa}\textbf{Smashing localization.} According to \cite[Corollary 3.4.]{Ntc} among the localizations in $\D(A)$, the smashing localizations correspond to specialization closed subsets $Y \subset \spec(A)$.
+\begin{cosa}\textbf{Smashing localization.} According to \cite[Corollary 3.4.]{Ntc} among the localizations in $\D(A\md)$, the smashing localizations correspond to specialization closed subsets $Y \subset \spec(A)$.
 We remind the reader that a localization is smashing if the localization functor commutes with coproducts.
 With our description, it is clear that $\SL_Y = \ell_Y$ commutes with coproducts.
-A feature of this description is that only compact objects in $\D(A)$ (\ie~perfect complexes) are used to compute localizations and acyclizations. \end{cosa}
+A feature of this description is that only compact objects in $\D(A\md)$ (\ie~perfect complexes) are used to compute localizations and acyclizations. \end{cosa}

 \begin{cosa}\textbf{An alternative approach.} A different method from \ref{defdelsys} in order to describe $\ell_Y$ can be given in terms of the ideals defining the closed subsets whose union equals the specialization closed subset $Y$.
-Let $Y = \bigcup_{\lambda \in \Lambda} Z_\lambda$.
-Let $\SJ_Y$ be the subset of the set of all ideals of $A$ whose support is the union of some of the closed subset $Z_\lambda$ with $\lambda \in \Lambda$.
+Let $\SJ_Y$ be the set of ideals of $A$ whose support is contained in $Y$.
 This is a poset so it can be viewed as a small category.
 It is also easy to see that it is cofiltered.
 Let the functors $\SGamma'_Y$ and $\SL'_Y$ be defined by the following

 analogues to \eqref{cartors} and \eqref{carloc}, respectively.
 As before, there is no need to derive the colimits because the systems are filtered.
 To handle the homs one may replace $A/\ia$ and $\ia$ by $q$-projective resolutions.
 Alternatively, one might use a $q$-injective resolution for $M$.